Kazhuu/movelister/README.md

 ### Windows

-On Windows install LibreOffice 5 or newer to be able to use Movelister.
-On Windows Python is included and self-contained with LibreOffice installation so no separate Python installation needed.
+You have to install LibreOffice 5 or newer to be able to use Movelister on Windows.
+Python is included and self-contained with LibreOffice, so no separate Python installation is needed.

 ### Linux (Ubuntu and Arch)